Miaosheng1/EVolSplat/README.md

 Our project page can be seen [here](https://xdimlab.github.io/EVolSplat/).
 <img src="./docs/teaser.png" height="200">
 ## :book: Datasets
 We evaluate our model on [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/) and [Waymo](https://waymo.com/open/download/).
 Here we show the structure of a test dataset as follow, similar to the [EDUS](https://xdimlab.github.io/EDUS/).
-We provide the example data for inference on KITTI-360, which can be found in huggingface [here](https://huggingface.co/datasets/cookiemiao/EVolSplat_infer_dataset/tree/main).
+We provide the one example data for inference on KITTI-360, which can be found in huggingface [here](https://huggingface.co/datasets/cookiemiao/EVolSplat_infer_dataset/tree/main).

 The dataset should have a structure as follows: